Antenatal Care

 Information for women with Type 1 and Type 2 diabetes

-This leaflet has information for women with Type 1 and Type 2 diabetes about contraception and pregnancy.
+You can find information in this Type 1 and Type 2 diabetes about contraception and pregnancy leaflet.

 Flu vaccine in pregnancy